eSports programs, coming to a high school or university near you

 Hundreds of thousands stream the games online, fans flock to arenas to get momentary glimpses of their gaming idols, and business-minded individuals with any form of capital are constantly probing to get their foot in the door.

-Much of the room for development in eSports is not in the upper-echelon of these international tournaments taking place in stadiums, but rather at the grass root level – especially in smaller regions of play like Australia.
+Much of the room for development in eSports is not in the upper-echelon of these international tournaments taking place in stadiums, but rather at the grassroots level – especially in smaller regions of play like Australia.

 One of the major bursts of recent eSports growth in Australia has been the role competitive gaming plays in high schools and universities.

-With video games playing a larger role in both class rooms as an educational tool and in extra/co-curricular actives as a vehicle for recreation and group play, it makes sense that eSports – a sub-scene of gaming – will have a larger role to. eSports as a whole has been around since the late 90s, but eSports at Australian universities only really started with the Oceanic Collegiate Championships started by various league clubs around Australia and hosted by remyrhe gaming.
+With video games playing a larger role in both classrooms as an educational tool and in co-curricular actives as a vehicle for recreation and group play, it makes sense that eSports – a sub-scene of gaming – will have a larger role too. eSports as a whole has been around since the late ’90s, but only really started at Australian universities with the Oceanic Collegiate Championships, started by various league clubs and hosted by remyrhe gaming.

-This event would then be officially picked up by the developer Riot Games and begin Riot’s official Oceanic University Championship (OUC).
+This event was then officially picked up by the developer Riot Games and began Riot’s official Oceanic University Championship (OUC).
 The OUC ran for both semesters of 2016 and massively successful.

-In the first semester, 34 universities fielded sides, while in the second over 70 unis had teams competing in the OUC.
-This is credited to League of Legends being included in the official Australian University Games alongside all the traditional sports Australian’s know and love.
+In the first semester, 34 universities fielded sides, while in the second over 70 unis had teams competing.
+This is credited to League of Legends being included in the official Australian University Games, alongside all the traditional sports Aussies know and love.

-In 2017, eSports continues to expand its reach and impact in Australian universities and high schools.
-Riot Games now officially support high school clubs as well.
-There are multiple official clubs running across the country, with the main emphasis being on teamwork, and sportsmanship.
+In 2017, eSports continues to expand its reach and impact, with Riot Games now officially supporting high school clubs as well.
+There are multiple official clubs running across the country, with an emphasis on teamwork and sportsmanship.

-Although there isn’t a clear tournament or league set-up to use the players in these high school clubs, one can imagine that with enough interest from schools, the idea of a nationwide high school League of Legends tournament isn’t far-fetched.
+Although there isn’t a clear tournament or league set-up, one can imagine that with enough interest, a nationwide high school League of Legends tournament isn’t far-fetched.

-However, the effects sports can have on building teamwork, having grace in defeat and victory and respecting an opponent is a potentially crucial building block for ones development.
-That is not to even mention the crucible of lifelong friendship that sports can create as well.
+However, the effects sports can have on building teamwork, having grace in defeat and victory, and respecting an opponent is a crucial building block for one’s development.
+That is not even to mention the lifelong friendships that sports can create as well.

 If eSports can supplement the core developing facets of sports in building teamwork, sportsmanship and building friendships in oneself, without the limiting factors of a direct physical presence, then it could play an important role in the extra-curricular activities of kids in the not-so-distant future.